-Testimony Submitted on behalf of: Texas Pediatric Society Texas Medical Association Texas Academy of Family Physicians
+Testimony Submitted on behalf of:

+Texas Pediatric Society

+Texas Medical Association

+Texas Academy of Family Physicians

-Chairman Sheffield and committee members,
+Chairman Klick, Vice Chair Guerra, and committee members,

 Thank you for the opportunity to provide testimony today.
-I am Dr. Ben Raimer, a pediatrician from Galveston and President of the Texas Pediatric Society.
-I am testifying on behalf of our organization as well as the Texas Medical Association and the Texas Academy of Family Physicians.
-We are testifying in respectful opposition to House Bill 3458.
+I am Dr. Seth Kaplan a pediatrician from Frisco.
+Thank you for the opportunity to testify on behalf of the more than 4,500 pediatrician, pediatric subspecialist, and medical student members of the Texas Pediatric Society, the Texas Chapter of the American Academy of Pediatrics.
+We are testifying in respectful opposition to HB 678.

-We understand and appreciate the intent of Chairman Dutton's bill, but want to ensure we maintain comprehensive, best practice health care within the medical home for Texas children.
-The bill allows pharmacists to provide all vaccinations to children between the ages of 7 and 14.
-Currently, only immunization against influenza is allowed to be administered by a pharmacist for children ages 7 through 14.
-This is because of public health concerns because our immunization rates are so low and the vaccine is required annually.
-The best practice provision of health care for children is provided within a medical home with a physician team lead so each of the child's unique health needs can be addressed in a holistic approach.
-Fragmenting their care via one-off visits at a pharmacy can leave children vulnerable to missed screenings, diagnoses, and care otherwise not caught by a child's primary care physician.
+We understand and appreciate the intent of Representative Cortez's bill, but want to ensure we maintain comprehensive, best practice health care within the medical home for Texas children.
+The bill allows pharmacists to provide all vaccinations to children down to the age of three.
+Currently, only immunization against influenza is allowed for children down to age seven for public health concerns because those specific rates are so low, and the vaccine is required annually.
+The best practice provision of health care for children is provided within a medical home with physician team lead so each of the child's unique health needs can be addressed in a holistic approach.
+Fragmenting their care via one-off visits at a pharmacy can leave children vulnerable to missed screenings, diagnoses and care otherwise not caught by child's primary care physician.